turingschool/backend-curriculum-site/module1/lessons/translating_code_to_classes.md

 SuperFizz.new(100)
 ```

 *   If we run our file now, it doesn't like that.
 Why?
-Because now it is expecting SuperFizz to define a variable named `num` but we have not.
+Because now it is expecting SuperFizz to define a variable named `num` but we have not defined one.
 We are now passing in `num` so how do we deal with that?

 *   By initializing our class, we have created a place that is looked to first for default information.